DSR Research

 CLICK ON THE ABOVE PHOTO LINK TO READ ALL 2009-2022 PUBLISHED RESEARCH PAPERS!

-2022-2023: Our Egg Donor Research, A MIXED-METHODS EVALUATION OF EGG DONORS’ PHYSICAL, PSYCHOSOCIAL, AND DISCLOSURE EXPERIENCES POST-DONATION, was presented by our partners from the University of Illinois at Chicago Dept. of Population Health Nursing Science/ Dept. of Obstetrics & Gynecology at the American Society of Reproductive Medicine (ASRM) 2022 Scientific Congress & Expo.
+2022-2024: Our Egg Donor Research, A MIXED-METHODS EVALUATION OF EGG DONORS’ PHYSICAL, PSYCHOSOCIAL, AND DISCLOSURE EXPERIENCES POST-DONATION, was presented by our partners from the University of Illinois at Chicago Dept. of Population Health Nursing Science/ Dept. of Obstetrics & Gynecology at the American Society of Reproductive Medicine (ASRM) 2022 Scientific Congress & Expo.
 This abstract was presented with the ASRM's Nurses' Professional Group's best abstract award and the ASRM's Mental Health Professional Group's best abstract award at the ASRM annual conference in 2022.
 This study yielded 345 completed surveys and was also presented at the MNRS (Midwest Nursing Research Society) conference in March 2022 and at the American College of Nurse-Midwives annual meeting in May 2022.
+2024: a paper has been submitted to Fertility & Sterility.

 Published Research